 There is a video on Youtube; it's an audition for Russia's Got Talent.
 One guy fires an arrow at a tin can on his friend's head, but he

 misses and it appears to pierce his friend in the eye, killing him instantly.
 Everyone thinks it's real.
 I want to know the truth!

-Origins: The above-linked video has been cieculating since 2009 and is variously reported as an audition for the television show Armenia's Got Talent, Poland's Got Talent, or Russia's Got Talent gone horribly wrong, a haplessly comedic "William Tell" act that ends with one participant taking an arrow straight through the head.
-No such show exists, however, and the set in the video curiously features only generic signs and props reading
+Origins: The above-linked video has been circulating since 2009 and is variously reported as an audition for the television show Armenia's Got Talent, Poland's Got Talent, or Russia's Got Talent gone horribly wrong, a haplessly comedic "William Tell" act that ends with one participant taking an arrow straight through the head.
+No program by any of those names exists, however, and the set shown in the video curiously features only generic signs and props reading

 The video can be pegged as fake for a number of reasons, chief among them that if such a horrible accident had truly occurred during the recording of a television show, it would not have been broadcast, and so we'd expect to be viewing the action "raw" as captured by a single camera.
 Yet the clip has obviously been cleanly edited (to include cuts to the judges' reactions) and has been subject to post-production (to add graphic overlays), simulating the appearance of something that was prepared or aired as part of a finished program.
 (Not to mention that the bowman fails to evince the least bit of horror or surprise at having "accidentally" shot his partner in the head.)